-SHOOTING POSITIONS QUESTIONS
+SHOOTING POSITIONS FAQ

 Q: Gentlemen, I am a casual pistol, rifle and shotgun shooter and hunter and am intrigued when I see competitive M-16-format rifle firing positions showing the rear stock in little contact with the human form.
 Typical instruction for rendering traditional, accurate rifle fire includes snugging the rifle butt deep into the formed shoulder pocket for stability.
 I also posses a civilian version of this rifle.